mollymccollumwx/dog-meet-dog/README.md

 ## About the Project

-🐾 The Dog Meet Dog application was designed for the dog lovers who love connects with other owners and their pets.
+🐾 The Dog Meet Dog application was designed for the dog lovers who love to connect with other owners and their pets.
 Owners are given the ability to create a profile for their dogs that includes their dog name, breed, size, friendliness, and if they were vaccinated or not.

 * Preview of the project/screenshot

 ![Dog Meet Dog](.)

 ## Built with

-These were the major frameworks used to build this application
+These were the major frameworks used to build this application:

 * Bulma
 * JQuery
 * Handlebars
 * Javascript
 * CSS
+* Cloudinary
+* Sequelize
+* Heroku
+* Express
+* JAWSdb
+* MySql
+* Handlebars
+* Figma

 ### Getting Started